PicaGeophagy; Lead poisoning - pica

 Pica is a pattern of eating non-food materials, such as dirt or paper.

 Pica can also occur during pregnancy.
-In some cases, a lack of certain nutrients, such as iron deficiency anemia and zinc deficiency, may trigger the unusual cravings.
+In some cases, a lack of certain nutrients, such as iron and zinc, may trigger the unusual cravings.
 Pica may also occur in adults who crave a certain texture in their mouth.

 Children and adults with pica may eat:

 This pattern of eating must last for at least 1 month to fit the diagnosis of pica.

 Depending on what is being eaten and how much, symptoms of other problems may be present, such as:

 - Belly pain, nausea, and bloating caused by blockage in the stomach or intestine

 - Fatigue, behavior problems, school problems and other findings of lead poisoning or poor nutrition